Templates Settings¶

 Window.

-The goal of templates is to apply more than one metadata information at the same time to items.
-You can create many profiles corresponding to your workflow.
-In all cases, the information will be hosted in file to XMP metadata, and for some fields, in IPTC when possible.
+The goal of templates is to apply multiple pieces of metadata to one or more items at the same time.
+You can create many different profiles corresponding to different aspects of your workflow.
+In all cases, the information will be stored in the file as either XMP or IPTC metadata.
 Remember that XMP is a replacement of IPTC as explained in this section of the manual.

-The top part shows a list of the already existing templates.
-The first row shows the title of the template, the second row shows the name of the author(s) in the “Author Names” field of that very template.
+The top portion of the templates view shows a list of the already existing templates.
+The first column shows the title of the template, and the second column shows the name of the author(s) in the “Author Names” field of that template.
 To the right you have three editing buttons, below an input field for the template title.
 To create a new template you type a title in the input field and click the Add button.
 The new template will appear in the list.
-To edit an existing template you select it in the list, then you edit its fields (see next paragraph) and finally you click the Replace button.
-You can as well type in a new title for the edited template and save the new version with the Add button.
+To edit an existing template you select it in the list, edit its fields (see next paragraph) and then click the Replace button.
+You can also type in a new title for the edited template and save the new version with the Add button.
 To delete a template, very obviously, you select it in the list and click the Remove button.

 警告

-Note that all the changes you made to the templates will only be stored in the template file if you exit the settings dialog with OK button.
-The Add and Replace buttons only change the template list in the memory.
+Note that all the changes you make to the templates will only be stored in the template file if you exit the settings dialog with OK button.
+The Add and Replace buttons only change the template list stored in memory.

 小技巧